 - Withdrawal after stopping

-The effects of opioids are definitely severe and may even cause death.
-If you’re noticing the above signs in yourself or someone you know, it’s important to consult a medical professional to determine the best next steps.
+The effects of opioids are severe and may even cause death.
+If you notice the above signs in yourself or someone you know, it’s important to consult a medical professional to determine the best next steps.

 Using Painkillers Responsibly

-If you or a loved one has to use over-the-counter or prescription painkillers to reduce bodily pain, there are several steps to take to potentially avoid addiction or dependence.
+If you or a loved one must use over-the-counter or prescription painkillers to reduce pain, there are several steps to take to potentially avoid addiction or dependence, including:

-- Take medicines as prescribed — decrease if you notice higher tolerance
+- Take medicines as prescribed and decrease if you notice higher tolerance

 - Talk to your doctor if you still feel pain

 - Tell your doctor all medicines you’re taking

 It’s important to note that addiction can still happen even if you take all the proper precautions.
 If you or someone you know is experiencing the side effects of taking too many painkillers, we’re here to help.
 At Silver Pines, we offer a detox program as well as residential addiction treatment.
 Contact our team of medical professionals at 267.719.8689 to get started today.